 Depending on the topology of the physical network, some of these algorithms may work while others may not.
-Performance varies considerably according to the algorithm and the algorithm, and its options and settings, should selected carefully.
+Performance varies considerably according to the algorithm.
+The algorithm, its options, and its settings, should selected carefully.

 OpenSM supports the following routing algorithms: